Cross-validation with variable size train sets

 In the output above we can see the parameters of the resampling object, all of which should be integer scalars:

-• random_seeds is the number of random seeds, each of which determines a different random ordering of the train data.
-The random ordering determines which data are included in small train set sizes.
+foldsis the number of cross-validation folds.min_train_datais the minimum number of train data to consider.random_seedsis the number of random seeds, each of which determines a different random ordering of the train data.
+The random ordering determines which data are included in small train set sizes.train_sizesis the number of train set sizes, evenly spaced on a log scale, frommin_train_datato the max number of train data (determined byfolds).

 Below we instantiate the resampling on one of the tasks: